What is an interest rate cap?

 - Credit rating provisions: Most lenders that require caps mandate that the cap provider have a minimum credit rating (usually from S&P, Moody’s, and/or Fitch) at the time of the cap purchase, and further mandate that a downgrade below a defined threshold after purchase be cured via the purchase of a new cap (a provision known as a “downgrade trigger”).
 Caps are documented to pass the risk of a downgrade trigger from the cap purchaser to the cap seller.
 This reduces the risk to the borrower but can impact the cost of the cap to a greater or lesser extent depending on how that language is written.
 It’s important to understand the impact of any such language, and the borrower should consider approaching the lender about adjusting it if the language has a material impact on the cost.
 Different lenders may have varying degrees of flexibility on these terms depending on their underwriting standards.

-- LIBOR rounding: LIBOR is quoted to five decimal places, but some loans may require that LIBOR be rounded to four or three decimal places.
+- Index rounding: Certain SOFR conventions used in loan agreements are quoted to five decimal places, but some loans may require that this rate be rounded to fewer decimal places.
 If the cap is structured to match this rounding precisely, it may slightly increase the cap cost.
 Such rounding language is regularly negotiable and often removed at the request of the cap purchaser/borrower.

 How long does it take to purchase a cap?